 "The greatest power you have in negotiation is the power to change the game."

 By honing their negotiation skills, leaders can empower themselves to navigate challenging situations and drive positive outcomes for their teams and organizations.

-Successful negotiation requires a solid understanding of several key principles.
+Successful negotiation requires a solid understanding of several 5 key principles: preparation, rapport, interests, concessions, and adaptability.
 Here are some fundamental concepts that can help leaders approach negotiations with confidence:

 1. Preparation is Key